s13o/simple-search/README.md

 ## requirements

-Your service should work with small documents where each document contains a series of tokens (words).
+The service should work with small documents where each document contains a series of tokens (words).
 To keep things simple document can be represented as String.

 The usage model of service: